ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 PreconnectionBindings := Preconnection.Resolve()
 ~~~

-The Resolve() call returns a list of Preconnection objects, that represent
+The Resolve() call returns a list of Preconnection Objects, that represent
 the concrete addresses, local and server reflexive, on which a Rendezvous()
-for the Preconnection will listen for incoming connections.
+for the Preconnection will listen for incoming Connections.
 This list can
 be passed to a peer via a signalling protocol, such as SIP or WebRTC, to
 configure the remote.

 ## Connection Groups {#groups}

-Groups of Preconnections or Connections can be created using the Clone action:
+Groups of Preconnections or Connections can be created using the Clone Action:

 ~~~
 Preconnection := Preconnection.Clone()